Let's Encrypt Auto-Renewal Setup for Ubuntu Servers

 webroot = /var/www/html

 Replace nginx with apache2 if you use Apache.
-Test the post-hook configuration by running the dry-run and confirming the reload command executes.
+Test the post-hook configuration by running the dry-run and confirming the reload command executes without errors.

 Managing Multiple Domain Certificates